mm80843/T3.5/docs/Mitigation/PBN__Mitigation_432.md

 # __Digital Transformation__

-## Property: has_MitigationPrinciple

-Empowers a more human-centered mode of operation, enabling decentralized and interconnected decision-making based on digital data

 ## Property: has_MitigationSource

 * [Antivirus-built environment: Lessons learned from Covid-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_298.md)
 * [Health Information Exchange with Blockchain amid Covid-19-like Pandemics](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_78.md)

+## Risks possibly mitigated by this Mitigation

+## Property: has_MitigationPrinciple

+Empowers a more human-centered mode of operation, enabling decentralized and interconnected decision-making based on digital data

 ## This Mitigation is enabled by the following technologies